There is no “Go-To” Solution for the rebranding process.

 To safely and effectively rebrand takes time, research and dynamic resources.
 Instead of following one suggested list of steps, gather a collection of case studies and branding tips to define which aspects hit home for you and what is unnecessary.
 For example, if you’re simply redesigning your logo, an entire brand overhaul is probably not necessary.
 But if this new logo incorporates a revised color scheme, some visual branding may be of use for consistency.

 What about when your branding efforts are deeper than visual presentation?
-If it puts a special light on new dimensions of your company it will be essential to meet your business strategy’s criterias.
+If it puts a special light on new dimensions of your company it will be essential to meet your business strategy’s criteria.
 Maybe you’re rolling out new services and offerings that need a new environment to live without disrupting your current business model.
 These are some of the smaller details that can translate into larger confusion during a branding state.

 When answering the question “What doesn’t work?”, your lost prospects become a good resource for uncovering your perceived weaknesses.
 In addition to gathering useful objective critique, this step can also show the importance you place on improvement.
 Taking the initiative to seek and solve weak points is not frowned upon, in fact it reveals a level of respect for your lost or passed clients that you place importance on their feedback and general needs.

-When to Bring in Help
+When Bringing in Help

 Unless you have a very solid plan for your color scheme and visual attributes, find a web developer/designer you trust.
 At this point, there should be no larger scale changes.
-If you decide last minute on a color change (seems simple) it could be a time consuming and very costly change.
+If you decide last minute on a color change (seems simple) it could be time consuming and very costly.
 The designer or developer you work with is surprisingly not psychic.
 Being very clear with brand characteristics and your desired visual aesthetic will give them the tools they need to build what you need.
 Direct, detailed communication goes a long way in terms of saving time, money and potential frustrations.

 Taking on a rebranding initiative can seem both intimidating yet liberating.
 Use this period of detailed planning and establishing a new shared vision for yourself as an exciting form of motivation for creativity.
 But what it all comes down to is, we may not be able to do it alone.